Health Promotion Sciences

 Professional Roles: Graduates provide planning, implementation, and evaluation skills

-to local, state, and national organizations.
+to local, state, national, and tribal organizations.

 Specific Learning Objectives: